paoferminb/QA-Portfolio/README.md

 Hi there! 👋 I'm **Paola Fermin**, a QA Specialist with 3+ years of experience testing web applications in Agile/Scrum environments.

-With a background in **medicine**, I bring a strong analytical mindset, meticulous attention to detail, and the ability to navigate complex systems — skills that translate directly into precise, high-quality software testing.
+With a background in **medicine**, I bring a strong analytical mindset, meticulous attention to detail, and the ability to navigate complex systems, skills that translate directly into precise, high-quality software testing.
 I've worked across industries including **healthcare, telemedicine, and e-commerce**, and I adapt quickly to any domain or product type.

 🔒 *All content in this portfolio is fictional or generalized to respect client confidentiality (NDAs).*